 On the South Island, Duvaucel’s gecko would be exposed to the full force of the Ice Age, contracting into and expanding out of northern and southern refugial utopia with the movement of vast ice sheets that developed on the freshly formed Southern Alps.
 Populations were further isolated on offshore islands in Cook Strait like castaways, as sea levels rose at the end of the Ice Age.
 In the North Island, it was a tale of two different worlds – deep lineages resided in remote and rugged areas like Waitomo and Northland, and old islands such as Poor Knights and Great Barrier, compared to shallow lineages on other offshore islands that were connected to the North Island by now drowned runways, that until relatively recently were high and dry.

 From our freshly dusted chalkboard, we have teased apart how Duvaucel’s gecko responded to past climatic and human impacts, which is already allowing evidence-based conservation management of these taonga species.
 But that’s not all.
-We now are using these techniques to finally reconstruct the long-lost ecological history of Aotearoa’s other geckos and skinks (sized-based identifications have plagued this group too), and frogs and tuatara, in collaboration with the Department of Conservation and Māori iwi.
+We now are using these techniques to finally reconstruct the long-lost ecological history of Aotearoa New Zealand’s other geckos and skinks (sized-based identifications have plagued this group too), and frogs and tuatara, in collaboration with the Department of Conservation and Māori iwi.

 Explore our resources on reptiles and amphibians in this introductory article.